-Note: the CC will individually review any practitioner that does not meet one (1) or more of the criteria required for initial applicants.
+Note: the CC will individually review any practitioner that does not meet one or more of the criteria required for initial applicants.

-- B. Additional Participation Criteria and Exceptions for Behavioral Health practitioners (Non Physician) Credentialing These Practitioners who fall within the scope of the credentialing program are required to meet all previous requirements.
-This section specifically addresses only the education and training requirements of non-physician behavioral health Practitioners. - 1.
-Licensed Clinical Social Workers (LCSW) or other master level social work license type: - a.
-Master or doctoral degree in social work with emphasis in clinical social work from a program accredited by the Council on Social Work Education (CSWE) or the Canadian Association on Social Work Education (CASWE). - b.
-Program must have been accredited within three (3) years of the time the practitioner graduated; - c.
-Full accreditation is required, candidacy programs will not be considered; and - d.
-If master's level degree does not meet criteria and practitioner obtained PhD training as a clinical psychologist, but is not licensed as such, the practitioner can be reviewed.
-To meet the criteria, the doctoral program must be accredited by the American Psychological Association ("APA") or be regionally accredited by the Council for Higher Education Accreditation ("CHEA").
-In addition, a doctor of social work from an institution with at least regional accreditation from the CHEA will be viewed as acceptable. - 2.
-Licensed professional counselor (LPC) and marriage and family therapist (MFT) or other master level license type: - a.
-Master's or doctoral degree in counseling, marital and family therapy, psychology, counseling psychology, counseling with an emphasis in marriage, family and child counseling or an allied mental field.
-Master or doctoral degrees in education are acceptable with one (1) of the fields of study above; - b.
-Master or doctoral degrees in Divinity do not meet criteria as a related field of study; - c.
-Graduate school must be accredited by one (1) of the Regional Institutional Accrediting Bodies and may be verified from the Accredited Institutions of Post-Secondary Education, APA, Council for Accreditation of Counseling and Related Educational Programs ("CACREP"), or Commission on Accreditation for Marriage and Family Therapy Education ("COAMFTE") listings.
-The institution must have been accredited within three (3) years of the time the practitioner graduated; - d.
-Practitioners with PhD training as a clinical psychologist can be reviewed.
-To meet criteria this doctoral program must either be accredited by the APA or be regionally accredited by the CHEA.
-A Practitioner with a doctoral degree in one (1) of the fields of study noted will be viewed as acceptable if the institution granting the degree has regional accreditation from the CHEA and; - e.
-Licensure to practice independently. - 3.
-Clinical nurse specialist/psychiatric and mental health nurse practitioner:
+Additional Participation Criteria and Exceptions for Behavioral Health practitioners (Non Physician) Credentialing.

+- 1. Licensed Clinical Social Workers (LCSW) or other master level social work license type: - a.
+Master or doctoral degree in social work.

-- a.
-Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing.
-Graduate school must be accredited from an institution accredited by one (1) of the Regional Institutional Accrediting Bodies within three (3) years of the time of the practitioner's graduation. - b.
-Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate state(s) Board of Registered Nursing, if applicable. - c.
-Certification by the American Nurses Association ("ANA") in psychiatric nursing.
-This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner. - 4.
-Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a network practitioner as applicable by the state licensing board.
+- b.
+If master's level degree does not meet criteria and practitioner obtained PhD degree as a clinical psychologist, but is not licensed as such, the practitioner can be reviewed.
+In addition, a doctor of social work will be viewed as acceptable. - 2 Pastoral Counselors: - a.
+Master's or doctoral degree in a mental health discipline. - b.
+Licensed as another recognized behavioral health provider type (e.g. MD/DO, PsyD, SW,RNCS, ARNP, and MFT, OR LPC) at the highest level of independent practice in the state where the practice is to occur, OR must be licensed or certified as a pastoral counselor in the state where the practice is to occur. - c.
+A fellow or diplomat member of the Association for Clinical Pastoral Education (ACPE) OR meet all requirements to become a fellow or diplomat member of the ACPE [documentation of eligibility of ACPE required]. - 3.
+Clinical nurse specialist/psychiatric and mental health nurse practitioner: - a.
+Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing. - Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate State(s) Board of Registered Nursing, if applicable. - c.
+Certification by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA) in psychiatric nursing, or the Pediatric Nursing Certification Board.
+This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner; and - d.
+Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a Network practitioner as applicable by the state licensing board.
 For those who possess a DEA registration, the appropriate CDS registration is required.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members. - 4.
 Clinical Psychologists: - a.
-Valid state clinical psychologist license; - b.
-Doctoral degree in clinical or counseling, psychology or other applicable field of study from an institution accredited by the APA within three (3) years of the time of the practitioner's graduation; - c.
-Education/Training considered as eligible for an exception is a practitioner whose doctoral degree is not from an APA accredited institution, but who is listed in the National Register of Health Service Providers in Psychology or is a Diplomat of the American Board of Professional Psychology; - d.
-Master's level therapists in good standing in the network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the network and will not be subject to the above education criteria.

-5. Clinical Neuropsychologist:

-- a.
-Must meet all the criteria for a clinical psychologist listed above and be Board certified by either the American Board of Professional Neuropsychology ("ABPN") or American Board of Clinical Neuropsychology ("ABCN"); - b.
-A practitioner credentialed by the National Register of Health Service Providers ("National Registry") in Psychology with an area of expertise in neuropsychology may be considered, and; - c.
-Clinical Neuropsychologists who are not Board certified, nor listed in the National Register, will require CC review.
-These practitioners must have appropriate training and/or experience in neuropsychology as evidenced by one (1) or more of the following: - i Transcript of applicable pre-doctoral training, OR - Documentation of applicable formal one (1) year post-doctoral training (participation in CEU training alone would not be considered adequate), OR - iii Letters from supervisors in clinical neuropsychology (including number of hours per week), OR - iv Minimum of five (5) years' experience practicing neuropsychology at least 10 (10) hours per week.
+Valid state clinical psychologist license. - b.
+Doctoral degree in clinical or counseling, psychology or other applicable field of study. - c.
+Master's level therapists in good standing in the Network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the Network and will not be subject to the above education criteria. - 5.
+Clinical Neuropsychologist: - a.
+Must meet all the criteria for a clinical psychologist listed in Section 4 above and be Board certified by either the American Board of Professional Neuropsychology (ABPN) or American Board of Clinical Neuropsychology (ABCN); - b.
+A practitioner credentialed by the National Register of Health Service Providers (National Register) in psychology with an area of expertise in neuropsychology may be considered; and - c.
+Clinical neuropsychologists who are not board certified, nor listed in the National Register, will require CC review.
+These practitioners must have appropriate training and/or experience in neuropsychology as evidenced by one or more of the following: - i.
+Transcript of applicable pre-doctoral training; - ii.
+Documentation of applicable formal one-year post-doctoral training (participation in CEU training alone would not be considered adequate); - iii.
+Letters from supervisors in clinical neuropsychology (including number of hours per week); or